timothyleejones/timothyleejones.github.io/_pages/teaching.md

 author_profile: true
 ---

 I have experience teaching and designing courses at the graduate and undergraduate levels, both in substantive topics and in research methods for the social sciences.
-At the Naval Postgraduate School, I designed a course for military and interagency professionals that equips them with critical thinking skills and specialized knowledge to navigate complex international security issues and enhance decision-making.
-The course covers quantitative and qualitative methodologies, analytic models, and forecasting tools.
-Students learn intelligence warning processes, structured analytic methods, and strategies for effective intelligence communication to support military operations and policy formation.
-At the University of Michigan, I designed courses at the graduate level for data analysis and social science computing and I served as a Graduate Student Instructor for full-term undergraduate classes in international relations and comparative politics in the Department of Political Science.
-During my government and military tenure, I regularly conducted instruction in analytic writing and tradecraft and applied geospatial information services.
+At the Naval Postgraduate School, I have designed and taught graduate seminars for military and interagency professionals that develop critical thinking skills and specialized knowledge to navigate complex international security issues.
+These include courses on forecasting, analytic models, and intelligence communication, as well as a seminar on intelligence support to special operations that explores how interagency and multinational intelligence enables mission planning and execution in contested environments.
+At the University of Michigan, I designed graduate-level courses in data analysis and social science computing, and served as a Graduate Student Instructor for full-term undergraduate classes in international relations and comparative politics.
+During my government and military tenure, I regularly conducted instruction in analytic writing, intelligence tradecraft, and applied geospatial information services.

+### Intelligence Support to Special Operations

+*Course number(s)*: Defense Analysis DA3270 (NPS)
+*Format*: Graduate seminar
+*Offered*: Spring 2025
+*Status*: Instructor of Record

 ### Intelligence, Surprise, and Special Operations: Methods for Identifying Uncertainty and Forecasting the Future

-*Course number(s)*: Defense Anaysis DA4500 (NPS)
+*Course number(s)*: Defense Analysis DA4500 (NPS)
 *Format*: Graduate seminar
 *Offered*: Fall 2024
 *Status*: Instructor of Record